 Francis Sibree undertoook clerical duties at Buckingham for a short time and was appointed vicar of Westbury, North Bucks, in 1929, serving for 7 years, until his death 17 July 1936, aged 76, His funeral was unusual in that he was cremated at Golders Green crematorium before the funeral service at Westbury.

-His obituary in the Buckingham Advertise and North Bucks Free Press, 25th July, 1936, describes him as ‘an enthusiastic motorist’, and that ‘he played tennis into his 70th year’.
+His obituary in the Buckingham Advertiser and North Bucks Free Press, 25th July, 1936, describes him as ‘an enthusiastic motorist’, and that ‘he played tennis into his 70th year’.
 One of his achievements at Westbury was the installation of electricity in the church and vicarage.

 His estate was worth £2661 11s.
 6d. worth £200,000 in 2020.